A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Preliminaries

 \begin{thm}[cf. Theorem 1.1. in \cite{kronheimer}] Let three cohomology classes $\alpha_1, \alpha_2, \alpha_3\in H^2(X;\R)$ be given which satisfy the nondegeneracy condition:

 $(*)$ For each $\Sigma\in H_2(X;\Z)$ with $\Sigma\cdot\Sigma=-2$, there exists $i\in\{1,2,3\}$ with $\alpha_i(\Sigma)\neq 0$.

-Then there exists on $X$ an ALE hyperkähler structure for which the cohomology classes of the kähler form $[\omega_i]$ are the given $\alpha_i$. \end{thm}
+Then there exists on $X$ an ALE hyperk{\"a}hler structure for which the cohomology classes of the K{\"a}hler form $[\omega_i]$ are the given $\alpha_i$. \end{thm}

-\begin{thm}[cf. Theorem 1.2. in \cite{kronheimer}] Every ALE hypherkähler $4$-manifold is diffeomorphic to the minimal resolution of $\C^2/\Gamma$ for some $\Gamma\subset SU(2)$, and the cohomology classes of the kähler forms on such a manifold must satisfy the nondegeneracy condition $(*)$. \end{thm}
+\begin{thm}[cf. Theorem 1.2. in \cite{kronheimer}] Every ALE hyperk{\"a}hler $4$-manifold is diffeomorphic to the minimal resolution of $\C^2/\Gamma$ for some $\Gamma\subset SU(2)$, and the cohomology classes of the K{\"a}hler forms on such a manifold must satisfy the nondegeneracy condition $(*)$. \end{thm}

-\begin{thm}[cf. Theorem 1.3. in \cite{kronheimer}] If $X_1$ and $X_2$ are two ALE hyperkähler $4$-manifolds, and there is a diffeomorphism $X_1\to X_2$ under which the cohomology classes of the kähler forms agree, then $X_1$ and $X_2$ are isometric. \end{thm}
+\begin{thm}[cf. Theorem 1.3. in \cite{kronheimer}] If $X_1$ and $X_2$ are two ALE hyperk{\"a}hler $4$-manifolds, and there is a diffeomorphism $X_1\to X_2$ under which the cohomology classes of the K{\"a}hler forms agree, then $X_1$ and $X_2$ are isometric. \end{thm}